DHTMLX/docs-diagram/docs/groups/index.md

 ## Grouping shapes in the PERT mode

-To group the `task` and `milestone` types of shapes in the PERT mode of the Diagram, use the `project` object in the data set of a diagram.
+To group the `"task"` and `"milestone"` types of shapes in the PERT mode of the Diagram, use the `"project"` object in the data set of a diagram.
 The `"project"` object serves as a container for tasks and milestones, working as a group.
 It allows creating PERT charts with various nesting levels and provides visual grouping.

 ~~~jsx
 const data = [